Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Three DDRSes for datatypes of Integers, each extending a datatype of Naturals

 should be equal to $-(5\apd0)+3=-(4\apd 7)$, and this follows immediately from the appropriate equation in~\ref{d26}.

 The equations of the DDRS specified by~Tables~\ref{tab:decview} and \ref{tab:indecview} are semantic consequences of the equations for commutative rings (equations $\eqref{e1} - \eqref{e8}$ in Table~\ref{tab:EqsForInt}).
-In~\cite{KW16}, the rewriting system defined by this DDRS is proven strongly terminating, and non-confluent by essentially the same counter-example as~\eqref{c-exA}:
+In~\cite{KW16}, this DDRS for $\Int_{dub}$ is proven strongly terminating, and non-confluent by essentially the same counter-example as was used for the DDRS for $\Int_{bud}$ (see~\eqref{c-exA}):

-We leave it as an open question whether this particular rewriting system is ground-confluent, and thus ground-complete.
+In Appendix~\ref{app:A.3} we prove that this DDRS for $\Int_{dub}$ is ground-confluent, and thus ground-complete.